SilverShadowHeart/2-1/24AD2102-DATA SCIENCE AND VISUALIZATION/dsv digital/dsv .5.md

 combined computer and human inspection regression

+binning methods for data smoothing (vvi)

 sorted values 4 8 9 15 21 21 24 25 26 28 29 34
-partitions into (equi-de depth bins bin 1 4 8 9 15
+partitions into (equi-depth) depth bins: bin 1 4 8 9 15
  bin2  21 21 24 25
  bin3 26 28 29 34
-smoothing by bins
+smoothing by bin means:
 bin 1  9 9 9 9
 bin2 23 23 23 23
 bin3 29 29 29 29

-smoothing bin by bin boundaries
+smoothing bin by bin boundaries: bin1 1 4 4 4 15
+bin2 21 21 25 25
+bin3 26 26 26 34

+data smoothing regression
+linear regression involves finding the best line to fit two attributes or variables so that attributes can be used

+multiple regression

+outlier analysis
+outliers maybe detected by clustering for example where similar values are organized into groups or clusters

+intuitively values that are outside of the    set of all ..................

+correct inconsistent data

+why how and what abstract